Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 The architecture is the following :
 - Ardupilot, as a flight controller,
 - ArduCopter, for simulating the drones,
-- SITL to simulate the environnement, will try to add Gazebo plugins to do the simulation inside it,
+- SITL to simulate the environnement, native firmware simulator + FDM program provided by ArduPilot,
-- MAVProxy, a UAV ground station software package for MAVLink based systems,
+- MAVProxy, a UAV ground station software package for MAVLink based systems, talks to ArduPilot using the MAVLink protocol,
 - If using :
-  - ROS : use MAVROS, a ROS “node” that can convert between ROS topics and MAVLink messages allowing ArduPilot vehicles to communicate with ROS.
+  - ROS : use MAVROS, a ROS “node” that can convert between ROS topics and MAVLink messages allowing ArduPilot vehicles to communicate with ROS,
-  - Gazebo : a Gazebo Plugin
+  - Gazebo : a Gazebo Plugin.

-Here is a schema of the controller and SITL (Flight Gear is optionnal I did not use it), one will use sim_vehicule.py:
+Here is a schema of the controller and SITL (Flight Gear is optionnal and works for planes, hence I did not use it), one will use sim_vehicule.py to launch everything in short :
 <br>
 ![ArdupilotSoftwareintheLoopSITL](https://user-images.githubusercontent.com/76939787/109513125-1080c880-7aa5-11eb-8512-ee62ae74b854.jpeg)
 <br>